 During the Easter vacation we traveled to South Africa, my favorite holiday destination.
 We traveled with our children and my parents.
 Three generations on one trip!
+We spend 4 days in Cape Town to discover the best Cape Town Tours.

 It was 20 years since we last visited the Cape and it has changed a lot.
 Twenty years ago we were already impressed with the road network and now it’s even better.
 When you leave the airport it feels like you're on the wrong continent.
 Five-way highways, spacious regional roads - the country is ideally suited for a self-drive.
+This Cape Town itinerary shows you the best Cape Town tours.

 Cape Town is situated on a peninsula on the southernmost tip of Africa.
 After Johannesburg and Durban it is the third largest city in the country, and it is by far the most touristy.